department-of-veterans-affairs/va.gov-team/teams/vsa/teams/authenticated-experience/sprint-objectives/sprints-41-50.md

 - My VA content updates #21652
 - Appointments need better Cypress coverage #21255
+- **Sandra and Erik will create tickets for the following and have them to us no later than Monday afternoon**
   - Updates from usability testing
   - Implement error messages

 ### Direct deposit for edu